Windower/Lua/addons/shortcuts/readme.md

 None

 ####Changelog:
-v0.5 - 08/05/13 - Added handling for <st..> commands and support for target shorthands (t for <t>, stpc for <stpc>, etc.) v0.4 - 07/25/13 - Added handling for Monstrosity.
+v0.6 - 08/11/13 - Fixed autotranslate, eliminated valid commands that aren't prefixed by '/', and made target creation smarter. v0.5 - 08/05/13 - Added handling for <st..> commands and support for target shorthands (t for <t>, stpc for <stpc>, etc.) v0.4 - 07/25/13 - Added handling for Monstrosity.
 Added logging.
 Modified target handling. v0.3 - 07/14/13 - Fixed an ambiguous_names error.
 Retooled some parts in anticipation of the new hook and Monstrosity.
 Added infinite loop detection.